gnuton/docker-openvpnas/README.md

 ##Usage
-Point your broswer to ```https://vpn.yourdomain.org``` Username is openvpn password is the one you set
+Point your broswer to ```https://vpn.yourdomain.org``` Username is openvpn password is the one you set.

-You can add more users from the webui.
+You can add more users from the webui if you like.

 Clients can fetch configuration from the https server too.

 ##Stopping and cleaning